Mikołaj Hussowczyk: Biography

 He was probably a student of Kraków Academy since 1504.
 Before 1515 he became cleric of Diocese of Przemyśl and public notary of the Holy See.
 Hussowczyk served the Grand Treasurer of the Crown Andrzej Kościelecki and prepared his last will when he was one death bed in Pszczyna in 1515.

 Next Hussowczyk became a courtier of Grand Chancellor of Lithuania Mikołaj Radzwiłł.
 At his request Hussowczyk prepared the last will of Radzwiłł's cousin Zofia Sudymuntówna in 1518.
-In 1521 he travelled to Rome with a stuffed European bison, which was supposed to be a gift from Mikołaj Radzwiłł to Pope Leon X. In Rome, Hussowczyk met Erazm Ciołek, the Bishop of Płock.
+In 1521 he travelled to Rome with a stuffed European bison, which was supposed to be a gift from Mikołaj Radzwiłł to Pope Leo X. In Rome, Hussowczyk met Erazm Ciołek, the Bishop of Płock.
 At this occasion Hussowczyk prepared Carmen de statura...bisontis.
 Sadly both gifts turned out to be redundant, because pope died in December 1521, before giving the audience.

 Ciołek died in 1522 and Radzwiłł's a year before, so Hussowczyk deprived of a patron settled down in Kraków, where he probably had his ordination.

 Hussowczyk was active in both the Crown and Lithuania, along with his uncertain birthplace, modern Polish, Lithuanian and Belarusian researchers tend to ascribe works of Hussowczyk to their respective cultural heritages.